 Southern Co.
-(SO), the second-largest U.S. power company by market value, is seeking permission to purchase as much as 210 megawatts of solar power by 2017.
+(SO:US), the second-largest U.S. power company by market value, is seeking permission to purchase as much as 210 megawatts of solar power by 2017.

 The company’s Georgia Power unit, based in Atlanta, submitted plans to regulators to buy 70 megawatts of capacity a year starting in 2015, according to a statement yesterday.